Flush, don’t think twice about it. Turn the tap, no big deal. Start the laundry, fill your tub, wash you hands, whatever. It’s just water.

 We are proud to support WWD programs that help residents understand how Cleveland’s urban water cycle works and relate it to the water-quality realities and struggles that still exist around the world today.

-There are countless ways to make World Water Day inspirational.
+In all places, there are opportunities to help those who need it most, countless ways to make World Water Day inspirational.
 Communicate, educate, donate, however you choose to support the cause, it’s not to late.